simao-ferreira/markdown-resume/README.md

 # Markdown resume

 This is a simple script to build a pdf resume based on a markdown file and css style.
-It looks for a `RESUME.md` file in current package, loads a css file from styles folder and outputs a pdf file to output folder.
+It looks for a `RESUME.md` file, loads a css file from styles folder and generates or overrides a pdf file to output folder.

-A style can be given as argument, if not will default to a [simple style](styles/simple-style.css)
+A style can be given as argument, if not will default to a [simple style](styles/simple-style.css).

-The core of the work is done by the package [md2pdf](https://github.com/jmaupetit/md2pdf).

 The resume markdown file can be found [here](resume/RESUME.md)

 *WARNING* this is a work in progress

+## Credits

+The core of the work is done by the package [md2pdf](https://github.com/jmaupetit/md2pdf).

 # Instructions